noreallyimfine/ebird-project/README.md

-# ebird-project
+# Is this bird rare?
 Analyze eBird data and draw insights.
-Build model to classify bird sightings as Common or Rare
+Build model to classify bird sightings as by rarity ('Common', 'Uncommon', 'Rare')